piwheels/piwheels/docs/monitor.rst

 Usage
 =====

-The monitor application can should be started on the same machine as the master after the :program:`piw-master` script has been started.
+The monitor application should be started on the same machine as the master after the :program:`piw-master` script has been started.
 After initialization it will request the current status of all build slaves from the master, displaying this in a list in the middle of the screen.